 Slowly I built up some mileage.
 Pace was hard to find as wheezing was always around the corner.
 But the mental confidence was growing.

-The mileage and confidence grew to the point that I wasn’t terrified as the dates for Rishikesh approached.
+The mileage and confidence grew to the point that I stopped being terrified every time Adventure Course was mentioned.

 I carried an inhaler with me on that trip but I never had to use it.
 That sums up one part of that trip for me.
 As we got into the business end of the trekking, I found myself bounding up the hills with the leaders… every now and then racing against squash jocks and holding my own.
 Boy!
 Was the mountain air great or what?

-Considering the dream run I was having from the trek from Uttara Kashi to Yamunotri, I shouldn’t have been surprised with my performance at the 5k race.
+Considering the dream run I was having last few weeks, I shouldn’t have been surprised with my performance at the 5k race once we reached Rishikesh.

-We were a group of 35 (of which 5 were girls).
+We were a group of 35 (5 were girls).
 I’m not even sure if the distance was 5k.
-Maybe it was 4, maybe it was 6?
 Not that it mattered.